 - rehabilitation costs (such as physical and occupational therapy);

 - attendant care; and

 These new amendments do, however, highlight the importance of understanding and adhering to all requirements outlined in the Statutory Accident Benefits Schedule.
 Otherwise, a claimant can miss out on valuable compensation and available resources.

 Learn more about how these latest changes to the Statutory Accident Benefits Schedule will impact your own claim for benefits.
-Request a free case consultation today with Preszler Law in Ontario – 1-800-JUSTICE® or contact us online.
+Request a free case consultation today with Preszler Injury Lawyers in Ontario – 1-800-JUSTICE® or contact us online.